 How have you overcome the food hygiene implications of taking home baked cakes out to people?
 How can you ensure safe processes have been used?
 Is food labelled with allergies?

-Food Hygiene Certificates, whilst are good practice, are not essential when you bake a cake or biscuits on an occasional basis from your home.
+Food Hygiene Certificates, whilst good practice, are not essential when you bake a cake or biscuits on an occasional basis from your home.
 Food must be labelled with all ingredients and prepared and packed in a safe way.

-Please refer to the local council for any queries relating to food hygiene before your event.
+Please refer to your local council for any queries relating to food hygiene before your event.
 It is critical that you follow all good practice and the law.

 Can anyone offer the information about tablets that can be used where there is no WiFi??